msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 * Test for return value, exceptions, state change, and interactions.
 * Test names follow UnitUnderTest_Scenario_Expected convention.
-* Using setup, act, assert comments to keep consistant structure
+* Using setup, act, assert comments to keep consistent structure
 * Each unit test I target one line of code and use as many asserts as needed for that line.
 * 100% Unit test coverage with every method independently tested (even if indirectly tested) and use internal methods over private.
 * For dependencies that have statics, and very challenging to test code, I choose to wrap them in another class and then add exclude from coverage.